-She did not have the hatred of the Hebrews that her father had, as evidenced by adopting a Hebrew boy, and according to Hebrew scholars in 1488 B.C., when Moses is 40 years old, she chooses to serve יהוה.
+She did not have the hatred of the Israelites that her father had, as evidenced by adopting a Israelite boy, and according to Israelite scholars in 1488 B.C., when Moses is 40 years old, she chooses to serve יהוה.
 She celebrated the first Passover Seder with Moses in the slaves' quarters and for that, her firstborn is the only Egyptian to survive the final of the Ten Plagues of Egypt, and leaves Egypt with him for the Promised Land.
-In the Books of Chronicles, (1 Chronicles 4:18), she is said to have married a member of the Tribe of Judah, Mered, and to have had children with him, and she is referred to as a Jewess, indicating that she had accepted as her own god.
+In the Books of Chronicles, (1 Chronicles 4:18), she is said to have married an Israelite, indicating that she had accepted יהוה as her own god.

 Since Moses fled Egypt when he killed an Egyptian soldier, the Queen no longer had an heir and was forced to relinquish her throne to the next heir apparent - Thutmose III.
 The Queen's conversion was considered a betrayal to her family name and to the Egyptian empire as a whole, so Thutmose III was left with no choice but to reverse any success that she might have had by destroying many of her statues and works in Egypt.
+Women in Scripture

 Question: Who named Moses?
 You can see how great the reward of those who perform acts of kindness is.
-For although Moses had many names, the name by which he is known throughout the Torah is the one which the daughter of Pharaoh called him, and even הוה called him by no other name.
-(Chumash)
+For although Moses had many names, the name by which he is known throughout the Torah is the one which the daughter of Pharaoh called him, and even יהוה called him by no other name.
+Chumash

 Question: What curse did יהוה bring to the Egyptians? יהוה sent forth at that time a terrible heat in the land of Egypt, which burned up the flesh of man like the sun, and it greatly oppressed the Egyptians.
 All the Egyptians went down to bathe in the river, on account of the consuming heat, which burned up their flesh.
-Bathia, the daughter of Pharaoh, went also to bathe in the river, and her maidens walked at the riverside, and all the women of Egypt as well.
+Bathia, the daughter of Pharaoh, went also to bathe in the river, and her maidens walked at the riverside and all the women of Egypt as well.
 Bathia lifted up her eyes to the river, and she saw the ark upon the water, and sent her maid to fetch it.
-(Jashar)
+Jashar

 Question: How do we know that Moses is a very special child?
 Pharaoh's daughter opens את Ark and sees את child.
 From Exodus 2:3-9 the את is placed in front of the word child 4 times and the child hasn't even been named yet, but we can see by the placement of the את that he is very special.
-C-MATS The Jewish Midrash suggests that he had the Shekinah surrounding him, which could be described as ההה 's spirit presence being seen and felt through Moses' countenance.
+C-MATS The Jewish Midrash suggests that he had the Shekinah surrounding him, which could be described as יהוה 's spirit presence being seen and felt through Moses' countenance.